 Reliance on the Portfolio Manager.
 Limited Partners must rely entirely on the discretion of the Portfolio Manager, with respect to the terms of the Investment Agreements to be entered into with the Resource Companies.
 Limited Partners must also rely entirely on the discretion of the Portfolio Manager in determining the composition of each Portfolio and whether to dispose of securities (including Flow-Through Shares) comprising each Portfolio and reinvestment of the proceeds from such dispositions.
 Flow-Through Shares generally will be issued to the Partnership at prices greater than the market prices of comparable ordinary common shares not qualifying as Flow-Through Shares, and Limited Partners must rely entirely on the discretion of the Portfolio Manager in negotiating the pricing of those securities.
-Limited Partners must rely entirely on the knowledge and expertise of the Portfolio Manager.
-The board of directors of the Portfolio Manager, and, therefore, management of the Portfolio Manager, may be changed at any time.
+Limited Partners must rely entirely on the knowledge and expertise of the Portfolio Manager, may be changed at any time.
 Those who are not willing to rely on the discretion and judgment of the Portfolio Manager should not subscribe for Units.